rr235/react-redux-express-feeback-app/README.md

 Proxy is set in `package.json` to target http://localhost:5000 while redirected to path `'/auth/google'`.
 Two main reasons are

-* Cookie Access - By default browser can share cookie only with the current domain (localhost:3000).
+- Cookie Access - By default browser can share cookie only with the current domain (localhost:3000).
 Proxy does the hard work of taking the cookie from `localhost:3000` and copying to the request to `localhost:5000`.
 And then express server takes care of authentication process and redirects back to `localhost:3000`
-* Cross Origin Resource Sharing - Use of proxy also help overcome the CORS issue by not directly communicating with `localhost:5000`
+- Cross Origin Resource Sharing - Use of proxy also help overcome the CORS issue by not directly communicating with `localhost:5000`

+Testing commit username